Visa Class A Stock Market Value

 Visa Class A Backtested Returns

 We consider Visa very steady.
-Visa Class A owns Efficiency Ratio (i.e., Sharpe Ratio) of 0.22, which indicates the firm had 0.22% return per unit of risk over the last 3 months.
-Our standpoint towards measuring the volatility of a stock is to use all available market data together with stock-specific technical indicators that cannot be diversified away.
-We have found twenty-nine technical indicators for Visa Class A, which you can use to evaluate the future volatility of the company.
-Please validate Visa's Coefficient Of Variation of 555.95, semi deviation of 0.6467, and Risk Adjusted Performance of 0.1161 to confirm if the risk estimate we provide is consistent with the expected return of 0.18%.
-Visa has a performance score of 17 on a scale of 0 to 100.
-The entity has a beta of 0.55, which indicates possible diversification benefits within a given portfolio.
-As returns on the market increase, Visa returns are expected to increase less than the market.
-However, during the bear market, the loss on holding Visa will be expected to be smaller as well.
-Visa Class A right now has a risk of 0.81%.
-Please validate Visa value at risk, kurtosis, price action indicator, as well as the relationship between the semi variance and rate of daily change to decide if Visa will be following its existing price patterns.
+Visa Class A owns Efficiency Ratio (i.e., Sharpe Ratio) of 0.14, which indicates the firm had a 0.14% return per unit of risk over the last 3 months.
+We have found twenty-eight technical indicators for Visa Class A, which you can use to evaluate the volatility of the company.
+Please validate Visa's Semi Deviation of 0.7716, risk adjusted performance of 0.0792, and Coefficient Of Variation of 733.09 to confirm if the risk estimate we provide is consistent with the expected return of 0.12%.
+Visa has a performance score of 10 on a scale of 0 to 100.
+The entity has a beta of 0.63, which indicates possible diversification benefits within a given portfolio.
+As returns on the market increase, Visa's returns are expected to increase less than the market.
+However, during the bear market, the loss of holding Visa is expected to be smaller as well.
+Visa Class A right now has a risk of 0.88%.
+Please validate Visa value at risk, kurtosis, price action indicator, as well as the relationship between the semi variance and rate of daily change , to decide if Visa will be following its existing price patterns.

 Auto-correlation

-Visa Class A has very good predictability.
-Overlapping area represents the amount of predictability between Visa time series from 24th of January 2023 to 22nd of August 2023 and 22nd of August 2023 to 19th of March 2024.
+Visa Class A has weak reverse predictability.
+Overlapping area represents the amount of predictability between Visa time series from 27th of February 2024 to 13th of March 2024 and 13th of March 2024 to 28th of March 2024.
 The more autocorrelation exist between current time interval and its lagged values, the more accurately you can make projection about the future pattern of Visa Class A price movement.
-The serial correlation of 0.8 indicates that around 80.0% of current Visa price fluctuation can be explain by its past prices.
+The serial correlation of -0.3 indicates that nearly 30.0% of current Visa price fluctuation can be explain by its past prices.

 Residual Average0.0